 Incorporating more vitamin D into your lifestyle might be a beneficial component of a comprehensive treatment of depression.
 It certainly does not do any harm to incorporate more vitamin D foods into your diet, such as fatty fishes, dairy products, and mushrooms.

 However, there shouldn’t be a rush to buy a vitamin D supplement; studies have given very mixed results as to whether or not vitamin D supplements actually helps depression.
 Taking vitamin D supplements alone isn’t likely to change your mood.
+In fact, a 2020 study found that “Vitamin D3 supplementation compared with placebo did not result in statistically significant differences in the incidence and recurrence of depression or clinically relevant depressive symptoms.”
 If you expect it to work like other antidepressant treatments, you will likely be disappointed.